Excel-DNA/Tutorials/Fundamentals/ArgumentTypeBasics.md

 ## UDF Arguments in .NET

 We now consider the data type situation for UDFs defined with Excel-DNA in .NET.
+For this discussion we are using a new `Class Library (.NET Framework)` project in Visual Basic, that has the `ExcelDna.AddIn` NuGet package installed.
+The data type aspects on the Excel-DNA and .NET side are identical between Visual Basic and C#.

-Our simple argument description function would look like this:
+Our simple argument description function in VB.NET would look like this:

 ```vb
 Function ArgumentInfoDna(arg As Object) As String